Aetherinox/dotnet-reflector-utility/README.md

 - v4.8.0 .NET Framework

 # Usage
 Download the project repo and open with Visual Studio.
 Executable in `/bin/` folder.
 If building your own version, you must ensure the following three files are in the same directory with each other:
-- /bin/`Reflector Keygen.exe`
+- /bin/`ReflectorKG.exe`
-- /bin/`Reflector Keygen.exe.config`
+- /bin/`ReflectorKG.exe.config`
 - /bin/`readme.md`

 # App.config